 - 1. Before cleaning the ATV: - a.
 Block off the end of the exhaust pipe to prevent water entry.
 A plastic bag and strong rubber band may be used. - b.
-Make sure the spark plug and all filler caps are properly installed. - c.
-Make sure the steering lock cap is properly installed. - 2.
-If the engine case is excessively greasy, apply degreaser with a paint brush.
+Make sure the spark plug and all filler caps are properly installed. - If the engine case is excessively greasy, apply degreaser with a paint brush.
 Do not apply degreaser to the chain, sprockets or wheel axles. - 3.
 Rinse the dirt and degreaser off with a garden hose.
 Use only enough pressure to do the job.